rtrlib/rbv/README.md

 [RTRlib][rtrlib] to access and query RPKI cache servers.

-It offers a RESTful interface to web-applications for validation queries, and a simple website offering the same service in a user-friendly manner.
+It offers a RESTful interface to web-applications for validation queries, and a simple website providing the same functionality in a user-friendly manner.
 Further, it is also a generic backend for the RPKI browser plugin, that is available for [Firefox][firefox] and [Chrome][chrome].

 ## requirements